chongyaoo/tp/docs/UserGuide.md

 **A**: The system automatically handles duplicate indices by processing each unique index only once.
 For example, `mark 3,2,1,1` will mark tasks 1, 2, and 3 exactly once, ignoring the duplicate `1`.
 Similarly, `delete 5,5,3` will delete tasks 3 and 5 without errors.
 This design allows you to trust that duplicate indices are handled appropriately - the command executes successfully and each specified task is affected only once, regardless of how many times its index appears in the command.
 Hence, no warnings are thrown for this.

+**Q**: Why does the system allow me to add duplicate tasks or reminders with the same name?

+**A**: The system prioritizes user flexibility over preventing duplicates.
+You may legitimately need multiple tasks or reminders with the same name in different contexts, such as:
+* Recurring deadlines: "Submit weekly report" every week with different due dates
+* Similar tasks for different occasions: "Buy groceries" for different shopping trips
+* Iterative work: Multiple reviews of the same material at different times
+* Regular recurring events: "Team meeting" scheduled for multiple different dates

+Since what constitutes a "true duplicate" is subjective (same name? same name and date? same everything?), the system allows you to organize your tasks as you see fit.
+If you accidentally create a duplicate, you can easily identify and delete it using the `list` and `delete` commands.

 ---
 ## Command Summary